crosstherubicon/Deep_Learning/README.md

-# Deep_Learning
+# Deep Learning and Aritifical Neural Network applications

-This repo contains several Deep Learning projects.
-Each folder contains the code, dataset, and comments, (results for some.)
+Each folder on this repo contains a different Deep Learning and Neural Network project.
+Inside each folder contains the code, dataset, and comments, (results for some.)